Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 - [GitPod](https://www.gitpod.io/) - online IDE used to create this project.
 - [Autoprefixer](https://autoprefixer.github.io/) - used to ensure the CSS code was valid for browsers which match (last 2 versions, > 5%)
 - [Optimizilla](https://imagecompressor.com/) - used to compress JPEG/PNG content.
+- [CSS Gradient](https://cssgradient.io/) - used to help create the gradients.

 For this project I decided to use CSS-Grid for layout, as I did not believe this project warranted the extra overhead of Bootstrap.
 I also chose not to use jQuery as I wanted to become more familiar with the pure Javascript methods of